sp4ce-cowboy/tp/docs/DeveloperGuide.md

 ```
 _The above function determines the average brightness based on the average values of the
-red, green, and blue colors, and an adjustment is made if this average falls below a certain
+red, green, and blue colours, and an adjustment is made if this average falls below a certain
-threshold, and the threshold itself can be adjusted to achieve certain color complexities._
+threshold, and the threshold itself can be adjusted to achieve certain colour complexities._

-The focus on color consistency and user experience across UniCa$h is motivated
+The focus on colour consistency and user experience across UniCa$h is motivated
 by certain scientific [studies](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599])
-that show a positive correlation between color complexity and user engagement.
+that show a positive correlation between colour complexity and user engagement.
 [This](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283) study found certain
 design elements contribute to increased user engagement especially by young adults.
 The UI components are intended to increase user engagement with UniCa$h amongst our target users, who are